Truck driver abducted, rescued from ex-IAS probationer Puja Khedkar's house | Law-Order

 - India

-A truck driver, allegedly abducted by two persons in an SUV after a road rage incident in Navi Mumbai, has been rescued from the house of former IAS probationer Puja Khedkar in Pune, police said on Monday.
+A truck driver, allegedly abducted by two persons in an SUV after a road rage incident in Navi Mumbai, was rescued from the house of former IAS probationer Puja Khedkar in Pune, police said on Monday.

 Besides, the Navi Mumbai police have registered a case of kidnapping against the SUV occupants.